bbbradsmith/hatariB/DEVELOP.md

       * `Midi.bEnableMidi = true` - Allows MIDI signals to be sent through Libretro's MIDI interface.
     * Remove `File_MakeAbsoluteSpecialName` path conversions, which modify the paths we provide directly.
 Since all file access is through our core's file system, absolute paths are inappropriate.
 This also prevents Hatari from making modifications to the paths which might have caused a reset check, disk re-insertion, etc. on options change.
   * Saved `MachineClocks` (from clocks_timings.c) to prevent state divergence.
+  * Use standardized path length for snapshot of filenames.
+  * Remove unsupported Lilo and DiskZip paths.
 * **hatari/src/crossbar.c**
   * Removed `Crossbar_Recalculate_Clocks_Cycles()` from savestate restore because it seemed to be unnecessary and caused state divergence.
 * **hatari/src/cycInt.c**